HR

 When is the next bank holiday in 2025?

-The first bank holiday of 2025 will be New Year’s Day on Wednesday, 1 January.
-In Scotland, the festivities continue with an additional bank holiday on 2 January.
-Whether you’re in England, Wales, Scotland, or Northern Ireland, the next bank holiday after New Year’s Day will be Good Friday on 18 April.
+The first bank holiday of 2025 was New Year’s Day on Wednesday, 1 January.
+In Scotland, the celebrations extended to include an additional bank holiday on Thursday, 2 January.

 How many UK bank holidays will there be in 2025?